Do Gradient-based Explanations Tell Anything About Adversarial Robustness to Android Malware?: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we empirically evaluate the correlation between multiple gradient-based explanation techniques and the \emph{adversarial robustness} of different linear and non-linear classifiers against sparse evasion attacks.
+In this paper, we empirically evaluate the correlation between multiple gradient-based explanation techniques and the \emph{adversarial robustness} of different linear and non-linear classifiers, trained on two popular Android applications datasets (\DDrebin and \DTesseract), against sparse evasion attacks.
 To this end, we leverage two synthetic measures of the \emph{explanation evenness}, which main advantage is not requiring any computationally-expensive attack simulations.
 Thus, they may be used by system designers and engineers to choose, among a plethora of different models, the one that is most resilient against sparse attacks.
+Our experiments show that a strong connection exists between the evenness of explanations and the adversarial robustness.
+This correlation is stronger when advanced explanation techniques such as \gradin and \intgrad are used, while considering the simple \grad does not provide reliable information about the robustness of such classifiers.

-As we validate the proposed synthetic vulnerability measure by considering only the \Drebin malware detector as a case study, we plan to inspect other malware detectors as well as other application domains.
-Moreover, as the proposed metrics may be used to estimate the robustness only against sparse evasion attacks, an interesting research direction would be to devise a similar measure that can be used to estimate the robustness when the attack is subjected to different application constraints.
+In the future, we plan to extend our study to other malware detectors as well as other application domains.
+Moreover, as the proposed metrics may be used to estimate the robustness only against sparse evasion attacks in a boolean feature space, such as the one of \Drebin, an interesting research direction would be to devise a similar measure that can be used to estimate the robustness of detectors working in continuous, dense feature spaces, and when the attack is subjected to different application constraints.
 Also, it could be interesting to assess if our vulnerability measures can be successfully applied when the attacker does not know the classifier parameters or when the model is not differentiable; in that case, a surrogate classifier would be used to explain the original unknown model function.

 Finally, another interesting research avenue is to modify the objective functions used to train the considered machine learning models by adding to them a penalty which is inversely proportional to the proposed evenness metrics, in order to enforce the classifier to learn more evenly distributed relevance scores and, consequently, the model robustness.